-From the May-June 2018 print edition of the Informer.
+From the May-June and November-December 2018 print editions of the Informer.

 PART I: THE CONGRESSMAN’S FORMATIVE YEARS